-- Confirm that the LED on the front panel of Driver Unit indicates the System is in the - 3) Confirm that the LED on the front panel of Driver Unit indicates the System is in normal state. - 4) Lower the Motor velocity MV to $0.1 \text{ [s}^{-1}\text{]}$ for a trial running.
+- 3) Confirm that the LED on the front panel of Driver Unit indicates the System is in the normal state. - 4) Lower the Motor velocity MV to 0.1 [s-1] for a trial running.

 5) Display the menu of the demonstration program on the screen.